A complete guide to AQA A-Level Psychology

 Research methods is huge

-Research methods runs through every paper and accounts for around 25–30% of marks.
-Drill it relentlessly.
+Research methods runs through every paper and accounts for a major share of the marks.
+Drill it weekly.

 How AQA A-Level Psychology is assessed